top of page

 Our Reach

-CGEAI’s work has reached communities across sectors and countries:
+CGEAI’s work has reached communities across sectors and countries, with a combined social media following of 4,000+.

 • Instagram